EddyVerbruggen/nativescript-barcodescanner/README.md

   var barcodescanner = require("nativescript-barcodescanner");

   barcodescanner.scan({
+    formats: "QR_CODE,PDF_417",   // Pass in of you want to restrict scanning to certain types
     cancelLabel: "Stop scanning", // iOS only, default 'Close'
     message: "Go scan something", // Android only, default is 'Place a barcode inside the viewfinder rectangle to scan it.'
     preferFrontCamera: false,     // Android only, default false